 - Signs of weight loss or other health problems before the diarrhea started

 - Signs of dehydration (do a skin pinch or capillary refill test)

 - Pale gums

 Treatment & Prevention

-The vet will probably take a fecal sample to help determine the cause of the problem and suggest keeping the horse away from other horses, in case the problem turns out to be contagious.
-The vet may also give the horse medication to ease any discomfort and to help slow the gut down (e.g., Kaopectate or psyllium fiber).
+The vet may take a fecal sample and/or blood sample to help determine the cause of the problem and suggest keeping the horse away from other horses, in case the cause is contagious.
+The vet may also give the horse medication to ease any abdominal discomfort and to help slow the gut down.
 Probiotics and other gut-balancing supplements may be given on the advice of your veterinarian.
-Depending on what caused the diarrhea, your horse might be given antibiotics or other drugs.
+Depending on what caused the diarrhea, your horse might be given antibiotics or other medications.

 Avoiding diarrhea is very much like avoiding colic.
 It's hard to entirely prevent it, but smart preventive measures will help:

 - Avoid rapid changes to new feeds.